3D Printing Revolutionize Metal-based Product Industries

 • NASA recently used SLM with great success to build rocket motor components out of steel.
 NASA’s engineers have produced parts with complex geometry, and with dimensional accuracy beyond that which is possible with traditional fabrication methods.
 NASA planned to introduce a 3D printer into space in 2014 to assist astronauts in producing parts and tools in zero gravity environments.

-• Arcam®, a Swedish company, has used SLM to print airplane parts.
+• Arcam®, a Swedish company, has used SLM to print aeroplane parts.

 • Customized knee implants and other prosthetics which use titanium alloys are printed with SLM technology for use in the Medical Industry.